-The project focus is primarily to work with micro-businesses to improve their promotion of slow adventure activities and extend their marketing reach to new overseas and domestic consumers.
-This should see positive direct impacts, in terms of more bed nights, extending visitors’ stays and potentially stretching the seasons.
+The project focus was primarily to work with micro-businesses to improve their promotion of slow adventure activities and extend their marketing reach to new overseas and domestic consumers, leading to positive direct impacts, in terms of more bed nights, extending visitors’ stays and potentially stretching the seasons.
 Trans-national branding will help to improve business connections across these diverse regions that nonetheless all offer suitable playgrounds for immersive and memorable outdoor experiences.

 Aims of the Project

-The principal objective is to make SMEs more aware of how to capitalise on business opportunities in guided slow adventure experiences, through extending marketing reach, in terms of:
+The principal objective was to make SMEs more aware of how to capitalise on business opportunities in guided slow adventure experiences, through extending marketing reach, in terms of:

 - Making SMEs more aware of new, lucrative markets to which to promote slow adventure activities.

 - To increase SME awareness of how to effectively target these markets, through the use of new, technology-oriented marketing models and clustering approaches, both local/regional and trans-national.

 - Developing SMEs’ awareness of how to develop engaging, insightful and meaningful consumer experiences in a slow adventure context.

 Slow adventure is defined as a form of tourism which avoids the quick-fix adrenalin-pumping hits of convenient adventure experiences, in favour of slow, immersive journeys, living in and travelling through wild places and natural spaces – experiencing nature in its timeframe, its seasons, its weathers and its variations.
 These journeys will typically include elements of the following:

 - Creating and enhancing people’s understanding